Water column

 Water columns are used chiefly for environmental studies evaluating the stratification or mixing of thermal or chemically stratified layers in a lake, stream or ocean.
 Some of the common parameters analyzed in the water column are pH, turbidity, temperature, hydrostatic pressure, salinity, total dissolved solids, various pesticides, pathogens and a wide variety of chemicals and biota.

 Descriptively, the deep sea water column is divided into five parts—pelagic zones (from Greek πέλαγος (pélagos), 'open sea')—from the surface to below the floor.

 The term water column is also commonly used in scuba diving to describe the vertical space through which divers ascend and descend.

-Pelagic Zones
+Pelagic zones

-The Pelagic zones are as follows:
+The pelagic zones are as follows:

 Epipelagic

 The epipelagic zone, otherwise known as the sunlit zone or the euphotic zone, goes to a depth of about 200 meters (656 feet).
 It is the depth of water to which sunlight is able to penetrate.
 Although it is only 2 to 3 percent of the entire ocean, the epipelagic zone is home to a massive number of organisms.
 Among other organisms, the photic zone is home to vital communities of phytoplankton, zooplankton, and algae.
-These primary producers become the food source for hundred of other organisms such as sharks, stingrays, tuna, and sea turtles.
+These primary producers become the food source for hundreds of other organisms such as sharks, stingrays, tuna, and sea turtles.
 The epipelagic zone is incredibly important due to its productivity and ability to help remove carbon dioxide from the atmosphere.